DumbMachine/POC/Proposal.md

 ## Requirements

-- **Remote High-Speed Server**: Although
+- **Remote High-Processing Server**: A machine capable of servicing gpu loads of contemporary machine learning tasks.
+Getting access to this would be appreciated but is not a necessity for successful execution of this project.

+## Contributions (till 26 March 2018)

+- Swag lyrics
+- Moving the site from thing to `fastpages` or anything else, that they would prefer.

-# Deliverables
+### Deliverables

-- A functional frontend
+- A functional frontend.
 - Fully modular and feature-rich backend which learns annotations while users perform actions.
 - Simple pipeline for training `Classification` and `Object Detection`.
+Making the base for an extension to allow for training.
+- Full test-suite of `unittests` and `integration`.
+- Detailed documentation of the whole tool.
+- Samples for using the tool.

 ## Working Environment And Schedule